 Background of the Battle Belt

-ALICE, if you’ve never met her, consisted of a gun belt and suspenders.
-Around the belt, you attached ammunition pouches, canteens, entrenching tool (E-tool), and other personal equipment.
+ALICE consisted of a gun belt with suspenders. ammunition pouches, canteens, entrenching tool (E-tool), and other personal equipment all attached around the belt via metal clips.

-Battle belts probably came about as a middle ground solution.
-As things picked up in Afghanistan and Iraq in the early 2000s, not everyone needed to walk around wearing their whole body armor system all of the time.
+Battle belts came about as a solution for carrying a minimum effective load when full kit was not required.
+As things picked up in Afghanistan and Iraq in the early 2000s, not everyone needed to walk around wearing their whole body armor system and complete combat load all of the time.
+Instead, a belt equipped with some fighting essentials made it convenient for day-to-day tasks like preparing fighting positions, digging latrines, and performing other duties around the base aside from fighting.

-Before I get to my own evolution, I wanted to talk about some quick philosophical points I’ve learned over time.
+Let’s talk about some quick philosophical points I’ve learned over time.
+These serve as our guideposts for the final configuration.

 - Battle belts are for making holes and plugging holes